dqoahmed/Azure-Honeynet-Environment/README.md

 # Azure Honey-net
-# Setting up a Honeynet environment in Azure Microsoft
+# Setting up a cloud  Honeynet environment in Azure Microsoft

 ## Introduction
  In this project, my objective is to establish a cloud honeynet Environment within Microsoft Azure, encompassing the creation of essential resources such as virtual machines, key vaults, and storage.
 Subsequently, I will configure Azure Active Directory, implement log analytics, and integrate a Security Information and Event Management (SIEM) system.